 TSUULL Engagement in Poverty Reduction Policy-Making

-Policy Engagement for Poverty Reduction at Multiple Levels
+Leadership Engagement in Poverty Reduction at National and Regional Policy Levels

 Many university professors serve as permanent members of the Scientific and Technical Council under the Ministry of Higher Education, Science, and Innovation of the Republic of Uzbekistan.
 As standing expert members of this national advisory body, they participate in regular council meetings, cross-ministerial working groups, and inter-agency discussions that shape the strategic direction of the country’s higher education system.
 Their continuous engagement ensures that the University’s academic expertise directly informs the development, assessment, and implementation of educational reforms, innovation policies, and institutional modernization initiatives.